rbi-mtm/ams/day2/README.md

 Before delving in DFT calculations, it is worthwhile to spend time on elementary considerations.
-The [atomic number of silicon is 14](https://periodic-table.rsc.org/), meaning that each neutral atom of silicon has 14 protons and 14 electrons.
+The [atomic number of silicon is 14](https://periodic-table.rsc.org/), meaning that a neutral atom of silicon has 14 protons and 14 electrons.
 Since electrons are fermions, they must obey the Pauli exclusion principle, i.e., a state with given quantum numbers can be occupied by, at most, one electron.

-This gives rise to the following electron configuration of a silicon atom:
+This gives rise to the following [electron configuration](https://en.wikipedia.org/wiki/Electron_configuration) of a silicon atom:

 $$
 \begin{align}